Development by the State applications

 A report must be prepared by an appropriately qualified person with experience in heritage conservation and include:

 - a heritage impact statement prepared in accordance with Section 4.0 of the Guideline: State Development Assessment Provisions (PDF, 1.86MB).
-The heritage impact statement should include the contents of any relevant reports, plans or assessments that explain or support the proposal
+The heritage impact statement should refer to and include as appendices the contents of any relevant reports, plans or assessments that explain or support the proposal

 - the address of the place and it’s Queensland Heritage Register number

 A Conservation Management Plan (PDF, 575KB) is recommended for complex projects with medium to high impact on heritage values.
 A copy of this plan should be provided with a report to the Queensland Heritage Council.